Fl4gu1z0wsky/CEH/README.md

 **Port security** - It helps secure the network by preventing unknown devices to connect to a port.
 You can limit the number of MAC addresses on a given port.
 Packets that have a matching MAC address (secure packets) are forwarded; all other packets (unsecure packets) are restricted.
 You can enable port security on a per port basis.
 There is 2 modes: Dynamic (learn automatically a certain number of MAC adresses) or Static (we have to specify the MAC).

+**LDAP** - Lightweight Directory Access Protocol - Enumeration countermeasures:

+   - By default, LDAP traffic is transmitted unsecured; use SSL or STARTTLS technology to encrypt the traffic.
+   - Select a username different from your email address and enable account lockout.
+   - Restrict access to Active Directory by using software such as Citrix.
+   - Use NTLM or any basic authentication mechanism to limit access to legitimate users.

 **IPS/IDS** - Intrusion prevention/detection system

    **WIPS** - Wireless Intrusion Prevention System - It is a network device that monitors the radio spectrum for the presence of unauthorized access points (intrusion detection), and can automatically take countermeasures (intrusion prevention).